Mariner East pipelines: Mariner East 2

-Mariner East 2 is a new pipeline under construction in Pennsylvania that is intended to supplement Mariner East 1's ability to move natural gas liquids from Western Pennsylvania to a refinery in Marcus Hook, Delaware County.
-Combined with Mariner East 1, the 16-inch pipeline will carry 345,000 barrels of natural gas liquids per day.
+Mariner East 2 was a new pipeline in Pennsylvania that was intended to supplement Mariner East 1's ability to move natural gas liquids from Western Pennsylvania to a refinery in Marcus Hook, Delaware County.
+Combined with Mariner East 1, the 16-inch pipeline was intended to carry 345,000 barrels of natural gas liquids per day.

-Construction

-The Mariner East 2 pipeline was constructed using horizontal directional drilling, a process which has been noted for its relatively minimal impact on surface topsoil.
-However Sunoco has been issued over 12.6 Million dollars in fines from the PA Dept. of Environmental Protection, who has twice halted completion of the project in less than a year for violations.
-In March 2018 the Pennsylvania Public Utility Commission halted construction when the experimental horizontal directional drilling ruptured a fault line and created sinkholes in a suburban neighborhood.

-Outright construction on Mariner East 2 began in February 2017 at a projected cost of $2.5 billion, though a number of delays extended the construction timetable by 18 months.
-Said delays included issues with permitting, extensive litigation with landowners on whose land the pipeline traverses, opposition from environmental groups, and instances of accidental pollution.
+Project managers' original plan was to use horizontal directional drilling, a process noted for its relatively minimal impact on surface topsoil.
+Outright construction began in February 2017 at a projected cost of $2.5 billion.
+A number of delays extended the construction timetable by 18 months: issues with permitting, extensive litigation with landowners on whose land the pipeline traversed, opposition from environmental groups, and instances of accidental pollution.
 Construction was halted between the beginning of January and early February 2018 after horizontal drilling resulted in the pollution of well water.
 A $12.6 million dollar civil penalty was also issued to Sunoco by the State of Pennsylvania.

-In early April 2018 machines being used to construct the pipeline were vandalized at a construction site in West Whiteland Township.
+Further problems ensued.
+The Pennsylvania Public Utility Commission halted construction in March 2018 after experimental horizontal directional drilling ruptured a fault line and created sinkholes in a suburban neighborhood.
+Machines being used to construct the pipeline were vandalized at a construction site in West Whiteland Township in early April 2018.
 Both Sunoco and an environmentalist group blamed each other for the sabotage, and both offered a $10,000 reward for information about the vandalism.

-In mid April 2018 Sunoco announced that it would consider switching from using horizontal direction drilling to more traditional bore hole drilling at construction sites in West Whiteland Township.
+The Pennsylvania Department of Environmental Protection twice halted completion of the project in less than a year and fined Sunoco over $12.6 million for violations.
+In mid-April 2018 Sunoco announced that it would consider switching from using horizontal direction drilling to more traditional bore hole drilling at construction sites in West Whiteland Township.
 This decision came in the wake of concerns about HDD drilling affecting local aquifers and wells.
-Local residents and legislators are vehemently opposed to the switch in drilling method as this would have the highly volatile gases 4 feet from surface through questionable and unstable geology in densely populated areas.
+Local residents and legislators were vehemently opposed to the switch in drilling method as this would have the highly volatile gases 4 feet from surface through questionable and unstable geology in densely populated areas.

 Initially planned to be completed in 2018, planned completion was pushed back to 2019 and then into 2020.
+In 2021 a Pennsylvania investigating grand jury handed down a 64-page indictment of Energy Transfer L.P. of Dallas TX, a successor to Sunoco Pipeline, listing 48 criminal violations of the Clean Streams Law.

-As of February 2022, the project is complete.
+As of February 2022, the project was complete.